joliss/js-string-escape/README.md

-Escape any string to be a valid JavaScript string between double quotes or single quotes.
+Escape any string to be a valid JavaScript string literal between double quotes or single quotes.

 ## Installation